jintongustc/Field-PIV-toolbox/README.md

 # Field-PIV-toolbox

-My current research is related in apply the PIV in field work, that's why the name is field PIV toolbox.
-The toolbox could be applied in any PIV applications.
+##Object

-The main purpose of the toolbox is for PIV turbulence analysis, the
+The main purpose of the toolbox is for PIV turbulence analysis, there's no open-source turbulent analysis toolbox for PIV data.
+I want to share some ideas of turbulent analysis in this toolbox.

 Image process PIV image and estimate turbulence parameters.
 The toolbox will include two parts:
 1) PIV calculation